abdul-mumeen/activity_service/README.md

 ### Endpoints (views)

-This layer represents the views in our MVC structure as this is where input data are collected and also responsible for formatting and sending out responses to user's input.
+This layer represents the views in our MVC structure as this is where input data are collected and also responsible for formatting and sending out responses to the user's input.
 User's input and responses are also validated on this layer using `expect` and `marshalling` from flask-restplus.

 ### Services (Controllers)